HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 those decisions.
 This separation is intentional: downstream tools can use the final decision file directly, while review tools can inspect the criterion components without re-running selection.

+`site_selection_decisions.jsonl` is the normalized decision layer for future extensions.
+It converts each criterion component and each final site decision into a stable `DecisionRecord` with `ACCEPT`, `WARNING`, `REJECT` or `NEUTRAL`.
+`site_selection_decisions.csv` aggregates those records into one readable row per catchment, with the global decision and rejection or warning reasons.

+`site_selection_evidence.jsonl` is the normalized evidence layer.
+It converts flow-station, piezometer, influence and geology evidence into stable `EvidenceRecord` rows.
+Decision records use the same `evidence_ref` convention when a criterion can be linked to a concrete evidence feature.

 `selected_basins.geojson` is the spatial association between selected sites and their watershed contours.
 It is intentionally separate from `selected_sites.csv`: